Incorporated in 1991

 Third Core Endowment Strategy and First Global Equity Fund Launched

-The 6th annual Investment Forum was held on October 26 in Boston, MA.
-Keynot speakers included Jason Zweig and George Will.
+The 6th annual Investment Forum was held on October 26 in New York, NY.
+Keynote speakers included Jason Zweig and George Will.

-The 7th annual investment forum will be held on October 22-23, 2019.
-Annie Duke will be the keynote speaker.
+The 7th annual Investment Forum was held on October 22-23, 2019.
+Annie Duke and Ron Insana were the keynote speakers.

 We believe that together, we can do even better.

-Today, TIFF serves around 600 endowments and foundations across the US that are a force of good.
+Today, TIFF serves endowments and foundations across the US that are a force of good.

-If you would like more information about how TIFF can help your endowment or foundation, please complete and submit the form below.
+For more information on how TIFF can help your organization, simply click the button below to contact us today!
 We look forward to hearing from you.